NickRamsey6/cs12dotnet8/Chapter11/README.md

 * LinqWithObjects
 * LinqWithEFCore

+## Practice Questions
+1. What are the two required parts of LINQ?
+**Answer: Extension Methods and LINQ Providers.
+Must also import System.LINQ namespace to make all LINQ extension methods available and reference a LINQ provider assembly for the type of data you are working with.**
+2. Which LINQ extension method would you use to return a subset of properties from a type?
+**Answer: Select**
+3. Which LINQ extension method would you use to filter a sequence?
+**Answer: Where**
+4. List five LINQ extension methods that perform aggregation.
+**Answer: Aggregate, Sum, Average, Count, Max, Min**
+5. What is the difference between Select and SelectMany extension methods?
+**Answer: Select returns exactly what you specify to return.
+SelectMany checks the items you have selected are IEnumerable and then breaks them down into smaller parts.
+With a string, SelectMany would break it down into its individual char values and combine them into a single sequence.**
+6. What is the difference between IEnumerable<T<T>> and IQueryable<T<T>>?
+How do you switch between them?
+**Answer: IEnumerable indicates a LINQ provider that will execute the query locally like LINQ to Objects.
+IQueryable indicates a LINQ provider that first builds an expression tree to represent the query and then converts it into another query syntax before executing it.**
+7. What does the last type parameter T in generic Func delegates like Func<T1, T2, T> represent?
+**Answer: Represents the type of the return value.**
+8. What is the benefit of a LINQ extension method that ends with OrDefault?
+**Answer: OrDefault will return the default value for the type it was looking for if the method does not find what it was looking for.
+Example FirstOrDefault will return the default value for that type if there is no first value.
+This is useful for avoiding exceptions/runtime errors.**
+9. Why is query comprehension syntax optional?
+**Answer: Because it is just syntactic sugar.
+Makes the code easier for humans to read.**
+10. How can you create your own LINQ extension methods?
+**Answer: Create a static class with a static method, with an IEnumberable parameter prefixed with the ```this``` keyword.**

 ## My takeaways / Questions / Notes
 Lambda Expression: is a nameless function.  => (goes to)